Do you know the ordinances of the heavens?

 My plan is to describe my understanding of how God went about creating the natural world, listening to what that silent speech says, as best I can interpret it by heeding what scientists say.
 Perhaps I have in some cases gone out on a limb and re-stated some matters.
 There is no intent to deceive or to pretend particular expertise on my own part, but simply to clarify the narrative.

-One thing that will, I hope, be clear as you read on: I firmly believe in the God as presented in the Bible, and that the Bible, correctly understood, does not contradict true facts about the natural world -- also correctly understood.
+One thing that will, I hope, be clear as you read on: I firmly believe in the God as presented in the Bible, and that the Bible, correctly understood, does not contradict true facts about the natural world—also correctly understood.
 I also believe that the Bible's God is not a hands-off God, and that he did and does guide the affairs of nature and of mankind according to his plan and will.
-I do not believe that God -- as some claim a "fair-minded" God must -- lets nature evolve by itself without any interference.
+I do not believe that God—as some claim a "fair-minded" God must—lets nature evolve by itself without any interference.
+Such a God is contrary to every indication in the Bible.

 The important thing to realise is that these are metaphysical assumptions, and that one can hold very different assumptions and still be completely scientific.
 Science is different from metascience.
 Science deals with things that can be demonstrated or falsified by another competent scientist who may have entirely different metaphysical views: that is the beauty of science.